This post contains affiliate links.

 Buttermilk Uses in Baking and Cooking

-When a recipe calls for buttermilk it is for a reason, generally the need for its lactic acid, so don’t just replace it with straight milk (which is not acidic).
+When a recipe calls for buttermilk, it is generally because of the need for its lactic acid, so don’t just replace it with straight milk (which is not acidic).
 Your baking recipes will not likely rise properly.

 Milk with lemons.